Suarez's handball helps Liverpool win in FA Cup

 "I'd like to give the benefit of the doubt and say it's a reaction,'' manager Paul Cox said, adding: "If it had gone in the other end and one of our players had done it I think we'd have accepted it.''

-In Sunday's other FA Cup game, Arsenal threw away a winning position at Liberty Stadium to draw 2-2 with Premier League rival Swansea following a late goal flurry.
+In Sunday's other FA Cup game, Arsenal wasted a lead in a 2-2 tie against Premier League rival Swansea.

-In the fourth round, Swansea or Arsenal will play at Brighton, the second-tier side which ousted Newcastle on Saturday.
+In the fourth round, Swansea or Arsenal will play at Brighton, the second-tier team that upset Newcastle on Saturday.
+Liverpool is at third-tier Oldham.